ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   path of the resulting object file.
 For a linker `${1}` will be an array of object files to link, and `${2}` will be the resulting binary executable.
-For an executable test fixture `${1}` is either the binary executable itself (when using a local toolchain such as gcc) or a binary input file given to a simulator in its arguments.
+For an executable test fixture `${1}` is either the binary executable itself (when using a local toolchain such as GCC) or a binary input file given to a simulator in its arguments.

 ### Example `:tools` YAML blurb